HongyiDuan/PMG_SQL_Assessment_Hongyi-Duan/README.md

 There are three key sets of files, including:
 ​
-* A specific report, named "Report", containing answers for all the 5 questions for the assessment, together with the explanantion and assumptions made.
+* A specific report, named "Report for the test", containing answers for all the 5 questions for the assessment, together with the explanantion and assumptions made.
 ​
 * The mysql script, named "PMG SQL Assessment", for generating all the necessary outputs for the 5 questions.
 ​